Civil War Summer Institutes

-- Bruce Levine, J. G. Randall Distinguished Professor of History at the University of Illinois, Urbana-Champaign.
+- Bruce Levine, J. G. Randall Distinguished Professor of History (emeritus) at the University of Illinois, Urbana-Champaign.

 - Louis Masur, Professor of American Studies and History at Rutgers University.

-- Maurie McInnis, Professor of Art and Material Culture at the University of Virginia.
+- Maurie McInnis, Executive Vice President and Provost at the University of Texas at Austin.